-The process is as straightforward as before, simply tokenize the input you want before sending it.
-As of now, the tokenization must happen at the client side, but we will implement it shortly on the server side, so that the client interface remains lightweight.
+The process is as straightforward as before; simply tokenize the input you want before sending it.

-Now we simply have to create our client, connect and send data to be analysed.
-In the same fashion as before, we will create a client, and simply send data to be analysed with the proper communication channel.
+Now we simply have to create our client, connect, and send data to be analyzed.
+In the same fashion as before, we will create a client and simply send data to be analyzed with the proper communication channel.

 And voila!
-We can benefit from a state-of-the-art model with confidentiality guarantees: no need to fear data exposure anymore when using external AI solution!
+We can benefit from a state-of-the-art model with confidentiality guarantees: no need to fear data exposure anymore when using external AI solutions!

 You can check the correctness of the prediction by comparing it to results from the original Pytorch model provided by the Transformers library: